 Life is hard and then you die.
 Thus, you have to make the most of what’s in between.
 Every moment, you need to be extracting some joy from the universe and tucking it into your memory banks.
 See in our youth, we don’t realize just how short life is… and thus we fritter away time.
 One day, you wake the f*** up and you are older, wiser (hopefully) and things aren’t coming up roses.

 So with all of that said, that’s why I pour into loving my Black American self.
 The world pummels the sh** out of Black Americans everyday.
 Sometimes it is overt, like the POS masquerading as president telling Congresswomen of color to “go back home”.
 Sometimes it is overt, like a redneck yelling “n****” across to you in traffic.
 Mostly, it is subtle but damaging.
-It is your boss marginalizing skill set.
+It is your boss marginalizing you and your skill set.
 It is a male non-Black coworker being paid more than you but doing less.
 It is the stress pushed upon you because you have a school aged child and you are a single parent.
 It is being followed in a store, when you are in the store to escape the bullshit you absorb at work.
 It is being overlooked in a restaurant because they don’t want to serve you – because your skin is Black.

 And then if you are a dark-skin Black woman there is a extra level of degradation that hits quietly at your soul.
-It is all the memories of your family whispering “why is she so dark like her Daddy”.
-Or the mocking tones of your aunt saying “with a big nose like that, she better have a talent”.
+It is all the memories of your family whispering “why is she so dark like her Daddy” or the mocking tones of your aunt saying “with a big nose like that, she better have a talent”.
 It’s all the boys that told you – “you are pretty for a dark-skin girl”.
 Sometimes it is the quiet moments when you realized that you actually fell for a guy in your past, who not only doesn’t like you, he doesn’t like dark-skin women because he hates himself.

 So I enjoy my Blackness.
 I explore my Blackness.
 I champion my Blackness and I champion other’s Blackness, because their journey is unique and not like mine.